Muddy’s Top Tips for Working From Home

-We might all be in our own spaces for a long time, so think strategically from the off to create a good family rhythm.
-Make sure everyone has some input and decide what things you’re going to commit to doing.
+We might all be in our own spaces for a long time, so think strategically from the off to create a good family rhythm (and avoid major tantrums/ meltdowns).
+Make sure everyone has some time to themselves and has their say in the schedule.
+Then commit to doing it.

 - Trello – this is for planning, big or small.
-Sync with your computer and your phone.
-Keep to-do-lists, workflows etc. Share boards with your team and create your own personal ones too.
+Keep to-do-lists, workflows etc that sync with your computer and your phone, and share with other team members.

 - Toggl – this is great for recording time spent on multiple clients or projects.

 - MyFitnessPal helps track your daily routine, exercise and food intake.
 It also connects with the likes of FitBit to help you achieve your goals.

 Any other top tips?
 Let us know in the comments!